ZxxLang/abnfa/README.md

 This section details the available methods and the combability with key and type.

-In all methods, only lit and precedence will hold the matching raw string.
+In all methods, only `lit`, `leaf`, `note` and `precedence` has the ability to extract the matching original string.
+The extracted string is only stored in the raw attribute of the leaf node.

 ### lit

-Used when you need to save the matching raw string.
-See [Thousand Separator Values] (# Demos).
+This method extracts the matching original string.
+Supports an empty string.

     ref-lit        Support stitching
     ref-lit-key    Support stitching
-    ref-lit--type  Do not support stitching
+    ref-lit--type  Do not support stitching, equivalent ref-leaf--type

+See [Thousand Separator Values] (# Demos).

+### leaf

+The method extracts the matching original string and generates the node.
+Supports the empty string.

+    ref-leaf-[key]-[type]

+### note

+The method is dedicated to comment, Behavior consistent with leaf.

+    ref-note-[key]-[type]

+Note: In order to correctly calculate the operator, you must use this method with ahead, prefix, infix exclude non-operator.

 ### to